Tycely Williams

 John L. S. Simpkins is President of MDC, Inc. in Durham, NC.
 He formerly served as Vice President of the Aspen Global Leadership Network.

-Prior to his position at AGLN he was the Executive Director of Prisma Health System’s Transformative Health Institute where he led collaborative, evidence-based efforts to promote health innovation and equity.
-John was appointed to the Senior Executive Service in the Obama Administration where he served as general counsel for the U.S. Agency for International Development and deputy general counsel for the White House Office of Management and Budget.
-Before that, he was of counsel with Wyche, P.A., visiting assistant professor of law at the University of Victoria, and a Fellow at Charleston School of Law.
+John was appointed to the Senior Executive Service in the Obama Administration, where he served as general counsel for the U.S. Agency for International Development and deputy general counsel for the White House Office of Management and Budget.
+Before joining the government, he was of counsel with Wyche, P.A., visiting assistant professor of law at the University of Victoria, and an assistant professor at Charleston School of Law.
 He continues to work as a consultant and researcher in comparative constitutional law and constitutional design.
-John received his B.A. in government from Harvard College and a J.D. and L.L.M. in international and comparative law from Duke University School of Law.
-He is a Fellow of the fourth class of Liberty Fellowship.
+John received his AB in government from Harvard College and a JD and LLM in international and comparative law from Duke University School of Law.
+He is a member of the Aspen Global Leadership Network.

 Ann Marie Stieritz (’16)